opiter09/Fossil-Fighters-Spawns-Editor/README.md

 This is a simple graphical editor for FF1 and FFC dig site fossil spawns.

 You MUST put the ROM in the same folder as the exe, or it won't work.
 Furthermore, this is only designed for Windows.
 For Mac and
-Linux, I can only point you to WINE: https://www.winehq.org
+Linux, I can only point you to WINE: https://www.winehq.org.
+When running this through WINE, please use the command ``wine spawns.exe "ROMNAME.NDS"``, not ``wine spawns.exe`` alone.

 To use, just drag and drop a ROM onto spawns.exe.
 If the folder NDS_UNPACK does not exist, it will make that folder and unpack the